Police officer free on bond in teen’s suburban Dallas death

 Police had said the teenagers’ car was backing up toward officers “in an aggressive manner,” but later said body camera video showed the vehicle actually driving away from the officers.

+Edwards’ family issued a statement saying Oliver’s arrest on the murder charge “has brought a bit of a reprieve in a time of intense morning.”

+“Although we realize that there remain significant obstacles ahead on the road to justice, this action brings hope that the justice system will bend against the overwhelming weight of our frustration,” the statement released by the family’s attorney said.

-The investigation into the shooting “will continue and does not conclude with the arrest,” sheriff’s spokeswoman Melinda Urbina said.
+Sheriff’s spokeswoman Melinda Urbina said the investigation into the shooting “will continue and does not conclude with the arrest.”

 Records show that Oliver was briefly suspended in 2013 following a complaint about his conduct while serving as a witness in a drunken-driving case.